 Years of thinking

 Romaric has loved vintage watches for years, but the first inspiration came three years ago when he started drawing a plain white watch hand on a vintage gold and heavily aged Chronographe Suisse.
 The contrast struck him.
 Since that moment his brain was eaten with the idea of how to bring a new, but a structured form of artistry to watch hands.
-If you look at the seconde/seconde website carefully, you’ll understand that Romaric doesn’t want to be just some funky watch hands supplier for random watch modifications.
+If you look at the seconde/seconde/ website carefully, you’ll understand that Romaric doesn’t want to be just some funky watch hands supplier for random watch modifications.
 He respects the design of vintage watches too much to simply disgrace it.
 Therefore, each hand is individually designed for a particular watch model.
-A new hand reflects the watch character and tries to enhance the original design with additional artsy experience.
+A new hand reflects the watch’s character and tries to enhance the original design with an additional artsy experience.

 With all due respect

 “I wanted to find the purpose of all of this.
 I wanted to find the link between art, the assumed sacrilege and respectful tribute,” that’s how Romaric explains the core values of his design approach.
 He is very aware that he challenges a 50+ or 60+ years old aesthetical balance.
 As a symbol of respect to the original beauty, he never throws away the factory fit hands.
 He safely and originally stores them and implements them not only into the narrative but also into the packaging.
 I liked it when Romaric said that he allows “watch hands to swap for indefinite periods of time”.
 Meaning, that it is always up on watch owner, which hand gets the prime time.

 With me, there is no volume, just super limited batches from 1 to 20 pieces.